 No matter your knowledge of the coaching space, let’s start with a brief intro to life coaching, from the lens of a)plan coaching.
 We’ll then cover how to set excellent coaching goals, and how to make the most of your coaching sessions.

-One of the underlying themes of coaching is that users can and should seek powerful breakthroughs both in life and work, as a result of their coaching.
+One of the underlying themes of coaching is that clients can and should seek powerful breakthroughs both in life and work, as a result of their coaching.
 Breakthroughs can take many forms, and they can mean different things to different people.
 Adopting a new life-changing habit is a breakthrough that could come as a result of setting a coaching goal.
 Changing the way you view a problem is a breakthrough that might come from a weekly coaching session.
-Breakthroughs typically come from making a profound, positive change.
-That’s why a)plan was specifically built to serve changemakers, or people who are determined to pursue and create change.
+In coaching, change is welcomed and embraced as we seek to improve our individual situations.

-In creating goals, consider what you really want in all aspects of your life.
+In creating coaching goals, consider what you really want in all aspects of your life.
 What do you want as it relates to your health?
 Your income?
 Your romantic relationships?
 Your career?
-Forcing yourself to answer each of these questions is a useful path to creating life-changing coaching goals.
+Simple coaching goals examples include:

 What a Life Coach Can Do For You